SomeoneElseOSM/SomeoneElse-vector-extract/resources/README_sve01.md

 ## "place"

-More important places are written to lower numbered layers: country, state to all layers, capital at 3, city at 5, town at 8, suburb, village at 11, hamlet, locality, neighbourhood, isolated_dwelling, farm at 13.
+More important regular place nodes are written to lower numbered layers: country, state to all layers, capital at 3, city at 5, town at 8, suburb, village at 11, hamlet, locality, neighbourhood, isolated_dwelling, farm at 13.
 Other values are ignored.
 Only OSM nodes are processed for the "place" layer; there's too much randomness in OSM way and relation place data to use that.

+Islands and islets are written as `place=island`, at a zoom level based on way_area. `way_area` is also written for islands, to allow higher zoom level display decisions to be made.

 ### class